rodrgz/histop/README.md

  -i <IGNORE>      Ignore specified commands (e.g. "ls|grep|nvim") -b <BAR_SIZE>    Size of the bar graph (default: 25) -n               Do not print the bar
- -np              Do not print the percentage in the bar -nc              Do not print the inverse cumulative percentage in the bar -v               Verbose
+ -nh              Disable history mode (can be used for any data) -np              Do not print the percentage in the bar -nc              Do not print the inverse cumulative percentage in the bar -v               Verbose